-10 Super Compelling Reasons Why You Need to Shop Secondhand First
+10 Super Compelling Reasons Why You Need to Choose Used

 If you’re reading this, chances are you already know (and love!) the benefits of shopping secondhand.
-The savings, the variety, the good you’re doing for the planet, etc. But wait, there’s even more!
-Whether you’re a thrifty pro or a total newbie, you’ll dig our top 10 list of reasons why you need to shop secondhand first.
+But apart from the savings, the variety, the good you’re doing for the planet, there are sooo many more reasons to love choosing used!
+Whether you’re a thrifty pro or a total newbie, you’ll dig our top reasons why you need to shop secondhand first.
 It’s also super shareable (just cut and paste).
-Join us on our mission to inspire a new generation of consumers to think secondhand first.
+Join us on our mission to inspire a new generation of consumers to choose used!

 You’d think with such high stakes in clothes production, we’d use every item to its fullest, but some stuff doesn’t even make it to your closet!
-According to a recent Forbes article, some brands (luxury, especially) purposely destroy unsold product to keep their brand exclusive and inaccessible to general consumers.
-It’s way more common than you think.
+In 2018, the world discovered that some brands (luxury, especially) purposely destroy unsold products to keep their brand exclusive and inaccessible to general consumers.
+The habit of trashing new clothes is more common than you think.

-2. The average American throws away 80lbs of clothing annually.
+2. The average American throws away 81lbs of clothing annually.
 Like in the trash.

 Yeah, you.
 And us.
 Let’s fix this.
 If all that clothing were reused or recycled, it would save 6 million items from ending up in landfill per year.
 Alternatives for clothes you’re not digging anymore?
 Sell or donate them to thredUP, of course!

 3. There are already SO many awesome clothes out there.